 After selecting the “OTNR” message block, you will be asked to select or create an OTN Topic.
 Creating an OTN Topic is just as easy as building a new custom field, tag, or conversion event.
 Note that the OTN Topic name won’t be sent to Facebook, so it doesn’t need to perfectly match the content – feel free to use whatever naming conventions work for you.

 When building the OTNR block, you will be able to customize the main text, but Facebook Messenger restricts us from updating the text on the button.
 It will always say “Notify Me”.
-It will also be rendered in the subscriber’s language in the Messenger thread.
+It will also be rendered in the contact’s language in the Messenger thread.

 Once you have your topic set, add your new OTN Request to your flow wherever it’s appropriate.
 Some scenarios in which an OTN can be useful include: